 Even though Dr. Allen passed away in December 2005, the Allen Professorship has continued to grow.
 When the William Allen Endowment reached $1.1 million in 2010, two faculty members were named William C. Allen, MD, Endowed Professors: Elizabeth Garrett, MD, MSPH, and David Mehr, MD, MS. In the fall of 2017, the SOM Dean named Erika Ringdahl, MD, the new William C. Allen, MD, Endowed Professor to replace Dr. Garrett, who retired in 2016.

 Paul Revare, MD, Family Professor of Family Medicine

 Grateful to MU for the many ways it impacted his life and career, Dr. Revare made a $550,000 donation to the University in 2005.
 This gift was used to establish the Paul Revare Family Professorship.
-Steven Zweig, MD, MSPH, was named the first Paul Revare, MD, Family Professor.
-Dr. Revare passed away in 2011.
-The SOM Dean will be naming a new Revare Professor to replace Dr. Zweig, who is now the Colwill Endowed Chair.
+In 2006, Steven Zweig, MD, MSPH, was named the first Paul Revare, MD, Family Professor.
+In the fall of 2017, the SOM Dean named Debra Parker Oliver, PhD, MSW, the new Paul Revare, MD, Family Professor of Family Medicine to replace Dr. Zweig, who is now the Colwill Endowed Chair.